Feyz-007/weather_app/README.md

 ## Running Tests

-Run the test suite using Jest:
+To run the test suite with Jest:

 ```bash
 npm test
 ```

-Jest will run the tests defined in the `tests` directory and output the results.
+Jest will execute the tests defined in the `tests` directory and display the results.
+Ensure you have proper test cases defined to validate your application's functionality.

 ## CI/CD Pipeline